The Lyon Firm Files Facebook Class Action Alleging Privacy Violations

 The Lyon Firm is investigating allegations that Facebook (Meta) has violated personal privacy and state wiretapping laws by injecting code into third-party sites and tracking browsers.
 Contact us for a free consultation.

-Update: The Lyon Firm has filed a class action lawsuit alongside a California firm, representing a class of plaintiffs that has allegedly had their privacy invaded by the company’s data mining policies.
+Update: The Lyon Firm has filed a class action lawsuit alongside a California firm, representing a class of plaintiffs that allegedly had their privacy invaded by the company's data mining policies.

 Attorneys say Meta’s alleged tracking of citizens’ browsing activity and communications violates federal and state wiretap laws (Wiretap Act and Invasion of Privacy Act).